-- Tax Benefit: When you own a home, you get a tax benefit (deduction).
+- Tax Benefit: When you own a home, you get a tax benefit (deduction on your income tax).

-- One Time Expenses: There are a few one time expenses associated with buying a home.
+- One Time Expenses: There are a few initial costs and one-time expenses associated with home buying.
 The most common expense is closing costs.
-There is an opportunity cost to this large, up front expense.
+There is an opportunity cost to this large, upfront expense.
 Instead of getting a +7% annual return on that money in the stock market, that money is gone.
 It’s a lost opportunity.

 - Ownership (of costs): Ownership is a pro and also a con.
 With this ownership, you also own the responsibility of paying for maintenance and repairs.
-Luckily, insurance can usually help with any big surprises.
+Luckily, insurance and home warranties can usually help with any big surprises.

 Rent vs Buy Calculator Assumptions